 This field size is 2-byte.
 This field identifies the upper layer protocol encapsulated in the Ethernet frame.
 Common values are, in hexadecimal, 0x800 for IPv4, 0x86DD for IPv6 and 0x806 for ARP.

 This field is containing the original encapsulated data from a higher layer.
 This field size is 46 – 1500 bytes.
 All frames must be at least 64 bytes long.
-If a small packet is encapsulated, additional bits called a pad are used to increase the size of the frame to this minimum size.
+If an encapsulated packet is small in size, additional bits called a pad increase the size of the frame to this minimum size.

 The Frame Check Sequence (4 bytes) detect errors in a frame.
 It uses a cyclic redundancy check (CRC).
 The sending device includes the results of a CRC in the FCS field of the frame.
 The receiving device receives the frame and generates a CRC to look for errors.
 If the calculations match, no error occurred.
 Calculations that do not match are an indication that the data has changed, therefore, the frame is dropped.
 A change in the data could be the result of a disruption of the electrical signals that represent the bits.